orientechnologies/orientdb-docs/OrientJS-Class-Properties.md

 });
 ```

-This adds a property ot the class where you can give the player's name when entering data.
+This adds a property to the class where you can give the player's name when entering data.
 This is fine if you only have a few properties to create, but in the case of the example, there are a large number of values you might assign to a given player, such as dates of birth and death, team, batting averages, and so on.
 You can set multiple properties together by passing `class.property.create()` an array.

 ```js
 var properties = Player.property.create([